rbnjss/bookbuddies/README.md

 	*

 ### Models (attributes/data_types)
-_holding off on building models until we get these figured out more.
+_Holding off on building models until we get these figured out more.
 Some models will need what Trudy called 'associations', whereby models are linked to other models.
-For example: the *comment* model will be linked to the *groups* model, so that comments can exist within groups_
+For example: the *comment* model will be linked to the *groups* model, so that comments can exist within groups, and be linked bath to the author_

 * user
 	* name: string